Annuity.org content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

-Inflation happens when prices of services and products increase, but the value of the dollar falls, meaning that your long term investments start to lose their worth over time as prices go up.
+Inflation in the U.S. is predicted to rise to 2.5 percent, according to Fiera Capital Global Financial Forecast.
+Inflation happens when prices increase but the value of the dollar falls, meaning that your long-term investments start to lose their worth.

-An annuity gives you the security of a guaranteed annual income, but there is no promise the money you receive 10 years from now will carry the same purchasing power as it did on the first day you invested.
+An annuity gives you the security of a guaranteed annual income, but there is no promise the money you receive 10 years from now will carry the same purchasing power as it did on the first day you invested, due to inflation.

-Inflation is the increase in value of materials, goods or services without a corresponding increase in the value of currency.
-Consider a loaf of bread.
-A year ago, the cost of that loaf of bread at the grocery store was $2, but now the same loaf of bread is $2.50.
+Inflation is the increase in the value of materials, goods or services without a corresponding increase in the value of money.
+For example, a loaf of bread may have cost $2 last year.
+But now the same loaf of bread is $2.50.
 As a result of inflation, your $2 cannot purchase the same goods as before.

-The cumulative inflation rate for those 10 years is 26.9 percent.
-Therefore, a product that cost you $100 in 2003, would cost about $126.90 in 2013.
-If you stretch that period out to 20 years — a reasonable goal for someone who retires at age 65 — inflation takes a chunk out of their annuity.
+If you stretch that period out to 20 years — a reasonable goal for someone who retires at age 65 — you can see how inflation can take a chunk out of an annuity.

 Annuity issuers offer special annuities with long-term advantages.
-This includes inflation-adjusted annuities, based on a fixed percentage or a variable increase.
-The variable increase, for example, might be tied to the Consumer Price index or might increase by 3 percent or 4 percent each year.
-Increases come at a cost taken out of the monthly payouts received the first several years.
+Inflation-adjusted annuities are based on a fixed percentage or a variable increase.
+The variable increase, for example, might be tied to the Consumer Price Index or might increase by 3 or 4 percent each year.
+These increases do incur a cost to you, which are taken out of the monthly payouts received the first several years.

-Pre-retirees can purchase Treasury Inflation-Protected Securities (TIPS), bonds issued by the government, to hedge against inflation risk.
+Pre-retirees can purchase Treasury Inflation-Protected Securities (TIPS), bonds issued by the government to hedge against inflation risk.
 These are also tied to the Consumer Price Index.
-A portion of the value rises with inflation, while part of it stays fixed over time.
+A portion of the value increases with inflation, while part of it stays fixed over time.

 Some financial experts recommend relying on home equity or purchasing gold as safeguards against inflation.
 Evaluating where the market is at the time of purchase as well as projections for the future can help show how risky these investments may be.